mvukov/rules_ros2/README.md

 - Defining ROS2 tests with `ros2_test` Bazel macro.
 - Only CycloneDDS middleware can be interfaced at the moment.

-ROS2 package versions target ROS2 Foxy from mid 2021.
+ROS2 packages are by default locked to versions from [release-foxy-20220928](https://github.com/ros2/ros2/releases/tag/release-foxy-20220928).

 NOTE: Unlike ROS1 genmsg which refuses to generate code if the deps between interface targets are not set correctly, code generation for ROS2 seems to not